myth-MC/mirlo/README.md

 **mirlo 🐦‍⬛** provides server owners with a simple way of implementing and handling plugin messaging between a proxy and its backends (check [Usage](#usage)).

 >[!WARNING]
 > mirlo is **not ready for production use** yet.
-The project is still missing an important part of its core functions.
+The project is still missing an important part of its core functions (right now its sole purpose is sending plugin messages to a proxy).
 You can report any misbehaviours or share any feedback by [creating an issue](https://github.com/myth-MC/mirlo/issues).

 ### Compatibility chart